 Ring Slings are fantastic for feeding in.
 They’re very easy to loosen, and the tails can be used to provide a little coverage if you find that helpful (always ensuring the baby has free airflow and their face is uncovered).

 “A Ring Sling was the first carrier I fed in – it was totally unplanned but my two day old baby decided (very loudly) that he needed to feed and I just thought it would be easier and quicker than taking him out.
 I’m so glad I tried it so early on as it really helped boost my confidence when I was out and about, knowing I could feed him on demand wherever I was” Jess.

 Here’s a video showing how to feed in a Ring Sling well.

-For the Cairis and the Coorie, again an upright feeding position can easily be achieved by loosening the knot holding the straps and feeding the slack through so that the panel is looser, and your baby takes a deeper seat into it, lowering them down and making it so they can feed.
+For our Mei Dai or Tie-strap carrier, the Cairis, an upright or cradle feeding position can easily be achieved by loosening the knot holding the straps and feeding the slack through so that the panel is looser and you are able to guide your little one into position.
+Learn how with our video.

 Feel free to pop us any questions you might have and enjoy feeding!